 Not until the following year – and even then it will only be the results of the voting that determines this, or if we are advised that it will be closed.

 Why do restaurants drop on the list or fall off it?

 If a restaurant falls from the top 50 or the top 100, it does not necessarily represent a decline in the standards of that restaurant.
 It could be an indication of shifting culinary tastes, or it could also represent that a geographical area is becoming more important.

 How did the list start?

 The World’s 50 Best Restaurants list first appeared in Restaurant magazine in 2002, as a feature.
 Soon afterwards, an awards night was established to celebrate the results and so was born one of the most extraordinary gatherings of chefs on the planet.
-The results are now eagerly awaited and are published via Twitter (@TheWorlds50Best) and on The World’s 50 Best Restaurants website (www.theworlds50best.com) on the awards night (1st June, 2015).
+The results are now eagerly awaited and are published via our social media channels and on The World’s 50 Best Restaurants website (www.theworlds50best.com) on the awards night (13th June, 2016).
 However, The World’s 50 Best Restaurants is now run entirely independently of Restaurant magazine.